-I am a fourth-year PhD candidate in Decision Sciences at INSEAD.
-I am immensely fortunate to be mentored and advised by Hamsa Bastani and Spyros Zoumpoulis.
+I am a fifth-year PhD student in Decision Sciences at INSEAD.
+I am immensely fortunate to be advised by Hamsa Bastani and Spyros Zoumpoulis.

-Before my academic pursuits, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
+Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo.

-I received a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.
-My full CV is available here.
+I hold a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.

 Research interests